Print this page

 Employees can qualify for a reimbursement for the purchase of a bicycle for commuting to work via this AVOM target.
 The application can be submitted via Youforce.

-Reimbursement for a bicycle for commuting between home and work is subject to restrictions.The amount (gross salary and/or holiday hours) that may be used for a bicycle is a maximum of € 1.000 for employees with a one-way commuting distance of up to and including 7.5 kilometres.
 For employees with a one-way commuting distance of more than 7.5 kilometres a maximum amount of € 2.000 may be used.
 If your bicycle is more expensive than this, then the surplus costs are to be paid by yourself.
 You may only partake in this scheme when you use the bicycle for commuting (this can also be part of the route) on more than half of the amount of working days.
 By signing the application form you declare that this is so.
 You may partake of this scheme once every five calendar years.

-Possible reductions, as a result of a trade-in, we need to settle.
-In case you receive € 100.00 trade-in for your old bicycle on a new one costing € 1500.00, we will process this regulation as if the new bicycle would have cost € 1400.00.
+Possible reductions, for example as a result of a trade-in of your old bicycle, we need to settle.
+If you receive a € 100 discount on a € 1,500 bicycle by trading in your old bicycle, the scheme will be implemented as if the new bicycle cost € 1,400.

 The employer, depending on your choice, will pay the purchase amount to you with the first salary or will reduce your hours of leave with the amount of holiday hours, after a positive assessment and after receiving the bill and receipt.